ramhiser/sortinghat/README.md

 Internet.
 With `classify`, researchers can quickly replicate findings within the literature as well as rapidly prototype new classifiers.

-The list of real and simulated data sets will continue to grow.
-Contributions are greatly appreciated as pull requests.
+*The list of real and simulated data sets will continue to grow.
+Contributions are greatly appreciated as pull requests.*

-## Data Sets
+### Data Sets

 Benchmark data sets are useful for evaluating and comparing classifiers...

-(Work in Progress: Version 0.2 will include a collection of benchmark data sets)
+*(Work in Progress: Version 0.2 will include a collection of benchmark data sets)*

-## Simulated Data Sets
+### Simulated Data Sets

-In addition to providing a large collection of benchmark data sets, one of the main goals of `classify` is to provide a large collection of data-generating models for simulations based on studies in the literature.
-Thus far, we have added multivariate simulation models based on the following family of
+In addition to benchmark data sets, `classify` provide a large collection of data-generating models for simulations based on studies in the literature.
+Thus far, we have added multivariate simulation models based on the following family of distributions:
-distributions:

 - Multivariate Normal
 - Multivariate Student's t